Skip to main content Scroll Top

 A DIY (Do It Yourself) Fishing Event means participants take an active role in planning and preparing for their fishing experience. iFishiBelong and our event co-hosts provide curated resources, local information, and essential guidance, but it is each angler’s responsibility to review all event emails, explore the website, and prepare in advance.

-If your question is more specific or you prefer to reach out directly, please email [email protected].
-Please note that we are a volunteer-run organization and will do our best to respond as quickly as possible.
+If your question is more specific or you’d prefer to reach out directly, please email [email protected].
+As a volunteer-run organization, we appreciate your patience and will respond as quickly as we can.

 No, this event is not guided.
 In order to keep costs down, this event is DIY, meaning that each angler does it themselves. iFishiBelong has provided a list of suggested guides and fly shops that you can book a guided trip through.
 NOTE: This is the responsibility of each individual.
 Click HERE for suggested fly shops and guides.

 Lodging is not included, and each participant is responsible for making their own accommodations.
 Please visit the Travel section of the event webpage for lodging and camping options.
-Please post in the OR Facebook Group or the OR Angler Connection WhatsApp Group, if you are looking for a roommate or want to share lodging expenses.
+Please post in the OR Facebook Group or the OR DIY WhatsApp Group, if you are looking for a roommate or want to share lodging expenses.

 Camping –